Mula sa Puso: Soundtrack

 The series title was based on the theme song which was sung by Jude Michael composed by Vehnee Saturno as the original acoustic version on television from PolyCosmic Records in 1997.
 Roselle Nava sang the movie version in 1999.
 The song was re-released in 2010 as part of 60 Taon ng Musika at Soap Opera.
 In 2011, for the remake used a version by Jovit Baldivino.
 Zsa Zsa Padilla's version from 1987 is used as well often in the series.

+Trivia about this soap opera

 Ratings

 The series became consistent in its story plot so it was well received by the public.
 Its pilot episode in 1997 was 37.9%, the highest rating was 53.7% in 1998, while the average was 45.2%.
 Ratings are provided by AGB Nielsen Philippines.